-The EU encourages the inclusion of CSOs specialised on WASH in national/sectorial commissions/ committees/advisory bodies to discuss and guide the implementation of policies and reforms (e.g. through innovative practices, technologies, alternative research undertaken by CSOs, etc.).
+- The EU encourages the inclusion of CSOs specialised in urban development/land issues in the sectorial commissions/committees/advisory bodies to discuss and guide the implementation of policies and reforms (e.g. through innovative practices, technologies, alternative research undertaken by CSOs, etc.).

-CSOs are involved in or complement EU energy programmes by:
+CSOs are involved in or complement EU urban development programmes by:

-- Influencing WASH policies through research and evidence-based advocacy around access to services (including technical and social barriers hampering access, particularly of vulnerable and marginalised communities), gender, social and environmental implications. - Informing, sensitising and raising awareness of the public on rights/access to water and sanitation, hygiene and health related issues, quality and infrastructures, etc., promoting the access to and the equity of WASH servicesm particularly of marginalised communities and vulnerable groups. - Providing additional services to those of the State (e.g. water supply infrastructures, community-based management of WASH services/infrastructures etc.) and enter into public-private partnerships with authorities (national and/or local) to provide complementary services, technical assistance, seek innovative solutions, etc. - Develop CSOs' organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs specialised in the area of WASH (particularly networks and platforms active in WASH, as well as infrastructure organisations, i.e. providing services to CSOs).
+- Influencing urban policies through research and evidence-based advocacy around land issues, access to services (including technical and social barriers hampering access, particularly of vulnerable and marginalised communities), gender, social and environmental implications of urban development plans/infrastructures. - Informing, sensitising and building awareness of the residents around their rights to the land and to services such as water and sanitation, waste management, hygiene and health related issues, quality and infrastructures, etc. - Helping the residents to self-organise to provide basic urban services (i.e. community health centres, community cultural centres, WASH, community driven waste management plans, etc) - Enter into public-private partnerships with the city councils/local authorities to provide technical assistance, seek innovative solutions or provide complementary services to those provided by authorities and/or to address the needs of the most the vulnerable groups. - Being involved in participatory urban development and/or budgetary planning councils. - Develop organisational, technical and evidence-based advocacy capacities and internal governance systems of CSOs specialised in the area of urban planning and development (particularly networks and platforms, as well as infrastructure organisations, i.e. providing services to CSOs). - Selected/specialised CSOs participate as observers in monitoring/steering committees on urban development/ to monitor and track urban budgets/ monitor local tenders/etc. - The EU invites CSOs to provide alternative research, data and analysis to complement policy discussions. - The EU engages in dialogue with CSOs playing a watchdog role to monitor the performance of their support to urban development.